WarriorRobots/ww-robotics-2018/resources/REMINDERS.md

 - static fields are shared across all instantiations.
 - final classes *cannot* be subclassed
 - favor arcadeDriveAutonomous() instead of Tank Drive
+- you can't use methods of a class inside its own constructor

 ### Inches per Click